BE IN CONTROL OF YOUR TRANSFORMATION

 Various architecture frameworks like TOGAF and Dragon1 talk about Business Scenario as import topic to run through a business plan.

-On the Dragon1 platform, you can develop such a business scenario, with all the complexity you want.
-You can develop SMART business scenarios using elements like assumptions, measure results, and link everything to business requirements and business objectives.
+On the Dragon1 platform, you can develop a business scenario with all the required complexity.
+You can develop SMART business scenarios by incorporating elements such as assumptions, measuring results, and linking everything to business requirements and objectives.

-You can do a scenario-based analysis of your architecture or you can do a scenario-driven analysis of your architecture.
+You can do a scenario-based analysis of your architecture or a scenario-driven analysis of your architecture.
 You can develop your metamodel for scenario modeling.
-In Dragon1 there is a clear business scenario analysis example which will help you to get on the way.
+In Dragon1, a clear business scenario analysis example will help you get on the way.

 More Scenario Analysis Examples